james19284201/W_DamageUI-Fivem-Standalone/README.md

 CONFIGURATION (IMPORTANT)
 ----------------------------------------
-Healing locations are defined at the TOP of the client file for easy editing.
+Healing locations are defined at the TOP of the client.lua

 Example:
 HealingSpots = {